stammen/AutoLaunch/README.md

 * Press F5 to build and run the solution.

+Note: If the LauncherExtension project won't build because it can't find the reference to Windows, you will need to remove the reference to Windows in the project and then re-add the reference by add a reference and browsing to C:\Program Files (x86)\Windows Kits\10\UnionMetadata\10.0.15063.0\Windows.winmd.

 * Check the "Run App at Startup" checkbox option.

 * Restart the computer.
 After you login to your account, the AutoLaunch app should appear.
 A toast message will also appear.